ONSdigital/dp-renderer/PATTERNS.md

 ## BackTo

-To instatiate the 'back to' UI component in your service:
+To instantiate the 'back to' UI component in your service:

 - In the `mapper.go` file in your service, populate the relevant fields: